earthlab/abc-classroom/docs/get-started.rst

     eventually have other git repositories inside of it, and it is best to avoid creating repositories inside of existing repositories.

-To set up the directory structure needed for abc-classroom, run:
+To set up the directory structure needed for **abc-classroom**, run:

      ``$ abc-quickstart course-name-here``